 The best way to drink a premium aged Rum is neat or on the rocks.
 This way, you can fully perceive the aroma and taste the different flavors in the spirit.

 Other types, especially the unaged ones, are best enjoyed in cocktails.
 Cachaça, for example, is key to a perfect Caipirinha, Rhum is great in a Ti' Punch, and White Rum is the base for classics like the Daiquiri and Mojito.
+If you want to try spiced Rum, here are our top recipes for cocktails with spiced Rum.

 To help you find the best Rum for your cocktails, you can find some inspiration here: